 Ingredients for making vanilla ice-cream.

-Since this recipes uses quite a few egg yolks, I store all the unwanted egg whites in an ice cubes tray for future use (e.g. macaron).
+Since this recipes uses quite a few egg yolks, I store all the unused egg whites in an ice cubes tray for future use (e.g. macaron).

 Once mixture is warm, remove from heat and leave aside for one hour (for infusion).
 Meanwhile pour remaining 250ml heavy cream into a bowl and set a strainer over the top.
 In another bowl, whisk the egg yolks.